zzzihao-li/COMP5566/lab1/attack.md

    Then, repeat the same steps to launch the geth clients in node2 and node3.

+   Besides, according to the contents outputed in terminal, the ip addresses of node1, node2, and node3 are "172.17.0.3, 172.17.0.4, and 172.17.0.5", respectively.

    In node3, after launching the geth client, you can check whether all three nodes are connected to the network by checking the peers of node3.
    ```sh
    admin.peers
    ```
-   Then the terminal will output contents like the following, which means node3 has three peers, and ip addresses of the three peers are "172.17.0.4, 172.17.0.3, 172.17.0.2"
+   Then the terminal will output contents like the following, which means node3 has three peers according to the ip addresses, i.e., the bootnode, node1, and node2.
    ```sh
    [{
         caps: ["eth/63"],